nutanixworkshops/EnterprisePrivateCloud_Bootcamp/dayinlife/dayinlife.rst

 Developer Workflow
 ++++++++++++++++++

 Meet Dan.
 Dan is a member of the Fiesta Engineering team.
-He's behind on testing a new feature because previous requests to IT for virtual infrastructure that Dan needs to work have each taken several days.
+He's behind on testing a new feature, as his request to IT to deploy the virtual infrastructure he requires to perform the testing are several days overdue.

 Dan has resorted to deploying VMs outside of the corporate network on his favorite public cloud service, with no security oversight, and putting company IP at risk.